itfedorovsa/job4j_grabber/README.md

 -The system starts according to the schedule - once a minute.

--The program reads all Java vacancies and writes them to the database.
+-The program reads all Java vacancies from website and writes them to the database.

 -Access to the interface is via the REST API.